 If your app is flagged for a potential security issue, we'll notify you immediately to help you quickly address the issue and help keep your users safe.
-We’ll deliver alerts to you using both email and the Google Play Developer Console, with links to a support page with details about how to improve the app.
+We’ll deliver alerts to you using both email and the Google Play Console, with links to a support page with details about how to improve the app.

 Typically, these notifications will include a timeline for delivering the improvement to users as quickly as possible.
 For some kinds of issues, we may require you to make security improvements in the app before you can publish any more updates to it.

-You can confirm that you’ve fully addressed the issue by uploading the new version of your app to the Google Play Developer Console.
+You can confirm that you’ve fully addressed the issue by uploading the new version of your app to the Google Play Console.
 Be sure to increment the version number of the fixed app.
-After a few hours, check the Developer Console for the security alert; if it’s no longer there, you’re all set.
+After a few hours, check the Play Console for the security alert; if it’s no longer there, you’re all set.

 The success of this program rests on our partnership with you—the developers